Private Client blog

 Who should I choose as my health and welfare attorney?

-In my experience, your welfare decisions are some of the most important you could ask someone else to make for you.
+Your welfare decisions are some of the most important you could ask someone else to make for you.
 It should be the person or persons closest to you who know you best, not just your nearest family members, but possibly your dearest friend.